 - What behavior(s) provoke the pain?
 Physical activity?
 Eating?

 - What relieves the discomfort?

-All chest pain should be checked by a doctor.
-If your doctor thinks that you have unstable angina or that your angina is related to a serious heart condition, they may recommend the following tests and procedures:
+If your health care professional thinks that you have unstable angina or that your angina is related to a serious heart condition, they may recommend the following tests and procedures: